WarWithinMe/MetalBone/README.txt

 ==========
 - Well, there's no default style.
 So, if you want to show your widget, you need to write your own css.
 - The API is really not Windows-Style, i.e. public classes are prefixed with 'M' instead of 'C', function name begins with lower-case letter instead of upper-case.
-- Many bugs!
+- There might be many bugs!
 Well, I think maybe you can avoid many of them.
-- It doesn't support WinXP, this really not my fault.
-It's M$'s.